Mahdi171/Unlinkable_PCS/README.md

 # UnLinkable-PCS (ul-PCS)

-Policy-compliant signature (PCS) schemes are enhanced signature schemes that enables policy enforcement (a joint predicate on sender and receiver attributes) via signatures while ensuring full privacy of each user's attributes.
-Unlinkable PCS (ul-PCS) further adds the capability that a user can refresh its public key (without the need to contact a credential issuer) to break any link to their previous actions.
+Policy-compliant signature (PCS) schemes are enhanced signature schemes that enable policy enforcement (a joint predicate on sender and receiver attributes) via signatures while ensuring full privacy of each user's attributes.
+Unlinkable PCS (ul-PCS) further adds the capability that a user can refresh its public key (without the need to contact a credential issuer) to break any link to their previous activities.

 This repository contains a prototype, that is, an implementation of PCS (based on policies specified by inner-product relations), and several implementations for ul-PCS (for different policy classes).
 While a lot of effort has gone into this work, being a prototype means that the code should be used for testing purposes only, and should not be used in a productive environment without further external and professional audits.